 A Participant may withdraw from an Offering by completing and delivering to the Company's payroll office a written notice of withdrawal on a form provided by the Plan Administrator for such purpose.
 Such withdrawal may be elected at any time prior to the end of an Offering; provided, however, that if a Participant withdraws after the Purchase Date for a Purchase Period of an Offering, the withdrawal shall not affect Stock acquired by the Participant in the earlier Purchase Periods.
-Unless otherwise indicated, withdrawal from an Offering shall not result in a withdrawal from the Plan or any succeeding Offering therein.
-A Participant is prohibited from again participating in the same Offering at any time upon withdrawal from such Offering.
+Unless otherwise indicated, withdrawal from an Offering shall not result in a withdrawal from the Plan or any succeeding Offering at any time upon withdrawal from such Offering.
 The Company may, from time to time, impose a requirement that the notice of withdrawal be on file with the Company's payroll office for a reasonable period prior to the effectiveness of the Participant's withdrawal.